Home » Military and Veteran Scholarships » Fun, Interesting, & Cool Scholarships You’ve Never Heard Of

 Past awards have included $10,000 for two grand prizes, $500 for eight runner-up prizes

 The Details: Sponsored by Duck Brand Tape, this scholarship is all about creating and wearing an original and unique prom wear outfit using Duck Brand duct tape and/or Duck Brand crafting tape.
-After you create the outfit, you will submit by creating a video or an essay about the outfit.
+After you create the outfit, you will submit a video or an essay about it.

-There will be one grand prize of $10,000 for a dress, and one grand prize of $10,000 for a tux.
-There will also be four runners-up prizes for both the dress and tux, which is $500 and a Duck Brand prize pack worth $100.
+There will be one grand prize of $10,000 for a dress and one grand prize of $10,000 for a tux.
+There will also be four runner-up prizes for both the dress and the tux, each worth $500 and a Duck Brand prize pack worth $100.

-In order to enter you would need to be at least 14 years old, and attend high school or a home school association.
+To enter, you must be at least 14 years old and attend high school or a homeschool association.
 You don’t actually have to go to a prom.
-Students in Arizona, Maryland, Tennessee, Colorado, and North Dakota can’t apply for this scholarship.
+Students in Arizona, Maryland, Tennessee, Colorado, and North Dakota are not eligible for this scholarship.

 Website for more information and to apply for this scholarship: Stuck at Prom Scholarship website